magavdraakon/i-tee/README.md

 Before installing i-tee system the Ubuntu server with VirtualBox headless is needed.

-* Install Ubuntu Server 14.04 LTS 64bit with separate /var directory
+* Install Ubuntu Server 14.04 LTS 64bit with separate /var directory (enough room for virtual machines)
-* Choose btrfs filesystem for /var
+* Choose btrfs filesystem for /var for virtual machines
 * Configure network

 Do system upgrade